tlienart/JuDocExample/src/index.md

 In order to include the content of a script you can use the `\input` command specifying which language it should be tagged as:

-\input{julia}{scripts/script1.jl}
+\input{code:julia}{script1.jl}

 these scripts can be run in such a way that their output is also saved to file, see `scripts/generate_results.jl` and you can then also input the results:

-\input{}{scripts/output/script1_res.txt}
+\input{output}{script1.jl}

 which is convenient if you're presenting code.
-The `generate_results.jl` file also makes sure that all the code on your website works and that all results match the code which makes maintenance easy.
+Using this approach with the `generate_results.jl` file also makes sure that all the code on your website works and that all results match the code which makes maintenance easier.

+**Note**: these scripts are not run by JuDoc (so that it doesn't slow down live preview).

+Finally, a similar syntax is available if you want to show plots that are produced by one of your script.

+\input{code:julia}{script2.jl}

+and then

+\input{plot}{script2.jl}